Phosters/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Fix Terraform using Refresh only
-[Terraform refresh only command](https://developer.hashicorp.com/terraform/cli/commands/refresh) used to check updates on terraform locally to see changes
+[Terraform refresh only command](https://developer.hashicorp.com/terraform/cli/commands/refresh) Used to check updates on terraform locally to see changes

 ```tf
 terraform apply -refresh-only -auto-approve